 How Do I Know If My Symptoms Are Related To Gluten?

-First of all, eliminate all foods containing gluten from your home.
+First of all, you will eliminate all foods containing gluten from your home.
 This includes everything from cereal to candy bars – if it contains wheat, rye or barley, put it in your trash.
 Many store-bought products will contain these grains even when not listed in the ingredients, so you’ll need to read labels carefully.

 As mentioned previously, some studies have linked gluten to a number of other health problems – and a great many individuals claim they feel better when they stop eating gluten but don’t notice an immediate change in their symptoms (5).
 If your body seems okay with gluten-based foods, keep doing what you’re doing!
 But if every time you eat wheat or similar products, your head begins to pound or your stomach starts acting up again…well, maybe giving the diet a shot won’t be such a bad idea after all!